shaka-project/shaka-player-embedded/shaka/docs/abi_guidelines.md

 completely incompatible with v1.

-We also only maintain ABI compatibility with release versions and release branches; master branch can break ABI at any time.
+We also only maintain ABI compatibility with release versions and release branches; main branch can break ABI at any time.
 Any commit that will break ABI should have a line in the commit message with `Abi-Breaking:` and a reason.